-Business address: Impala SAS, 4 rue Eurler, 75008 Paris
+Business address: Impala SAS, 4 rue Euler, 75008 Paris

 Former student of Ecole Polytechnique and Ecole des Ponts et Chaussées de Paris, Jacques Veyrat began his career with the French government treasury before taking up various positions with ministerial offices.
 In 1995, he joined the Louis Dreyfus group where he took on various management responsibilities, notably within Louis Dreyfus Armateurs.
 From 1998 to 2005, Jacques Veyrat was Chairman and CEO of Neuf Telecom, before becoming group Chairman and CEO of Neuf Telecom Cegetel in 2005 (following the Neuf Telecom and Cegetel merger) until April 2008.
 He then became Louis Dreyfus group Chairman until summer 2011.
-Jacques Veyrat has been Chairman of Impala SAS since July 2011.
+Jacques Veyrat has been Chairman of Impala SAS since July 2011 and Chairman of the Fnac-Darty Board of Directors since July 2017.